clawoflight/clawoflight.github.io/_posts/linux/2025-06-13-fixing-asm1166-hba-hot-plug.md

 Interestingly, my card was running firmware version 221118-0048-00, which wasn't working correctly for hot-swap.
 The firmware from Silverstone has version 221118-0000-00 and appears to be a different build with different options enabled.

 {% highlight bash %}
-# Verify firmware can be read:
+# Verify firmware can be read
 $ sudo ./116xfwdl -S
 ASM116x Firmware Update Tool V1.1.1.0